Hostess (short story): Plot summary

 Humanity has met four other intelligent non-human races.
 While the other four races share many similarities, humans are unique among the five races in many ways.

 Harg Tholan, a medical researcher from Hawkin's Planet, visits Earth to work at the Jenkins Institute for the Natural Sciences.
 Research biologist Rose Smollett offers to host him in her home.
 Her new husband Drake, a member of the World Security Board, dislikes Tholan's presence.

 During dinner conversation, Tholan explains that he is investigating "Inhibition Death".
-The alien lists several unique things about humans: they are the only sentient race to eat meat, they lack any sort of telepathic ability, and to the Smolletts' great surprise, they are the only race to die of old age.
+The alien lists several unique things about humans: they are the only sentient race to eat meat, they lack any sort of telepathic ability, and to the Smolletts' great surprise, they are the only race to routinely die of old age.
 Tholan reveals that the other races normally live indefinitely, growing at an ever-slowing rate over time, like Earth trees.
 Inhibition Death stops the growth, leading to death in a human-like way.
 He says that the disease has become much more common since travel between Earth and other planets began, and planets closest to Earth suffer the highest rates.

 Tholan asks Drake if he can be given a tour of a Missing Person's Bureau.
 The alien is intrigued by the idea, as the telepathy between members of other races makes missing people impossible.
 Drake agrees to take him to a police station the next day.

 That night, Drake tells Rose that Tholan had asked about him before the visit, and implies that he is there to see him, not Rose.
-The next day Rose reads some of Tholan's work which causes her to abandon the notion that he is an imposter.
-She considers whether the disease was created on Earth as a biological weapon, but rejects it as impossible given humans' lack of understanding of alien physiology.
+The next day, Rose reads some of Tholan's work which causes her to abandon the notion that he is an imposter.
+She considers whether the disease was created on Earth as a biological weapon, but rejects it as impossible, given humans' lack of understanding of alien physiology.
 Thinking of her recent marriage, she wonders if Drake married her to meet Tholan, but rejects this as the timing was not possible.
 Reviewing the dinner conversation, she remembers Drake's seemingly overreaction to Tholan's polite mention of what a good hostess she was.